Skip to content

 Lab: migration thinking

-The winning answer names the border, the external routing table, the policy point, and the verification command.
+4. Name the border, the external routing table, the policy point, and the proof command for each path.

 Exam traps